Cumberland County Pennsylvania assistance programs.

 Credit card and medical debt reduction

 Maranatha - Carlisle helps people deal with debts and financial challenges.
 Credit counselors will closely assist in developing a budget and debt management plan, in coordination with the creditors and client, to enable individuals to meet their monthly obligations and reduce their debts.
-717-258-1000.
+Call 717-258-1000.
 The main office is located in Carlisle Pennsylvania.
 They can offer their own programs, or direct clients to such options as JP Morgan Chase assistance programs.